mit212/lab2_2025/README.md

 Now that we have a validated 2-DoF robot, let's add a joystick to control it.

-1. Wire the joystick according to the schematic on the board.
+1. Wire the joystick according to pinout.h: connect U/D+ and L/R+ to the 3.3v rail, the two GND pins to the ground rail, L/R to XPIN, and U/D to YPIN.
 2. To validate that you can read the joystick input, run `joystick_test.cpp` and open the Serial Monitor.
 You should see joystick readings in the range `[-1, 1)`.

 ### X.2 Moving in Joint Space